-First, and most importantly, a corporation protects you from businesses debts and obligations.
+First and most importantly, a corporation protects you from business debts and obligations.
 Creditors can typically only seek repayment from the corporation’s assets, not your personal assets (like your house, car, bank account, and so on).

 You’re also not legally liable for the corporation’s actions.
 In contrast, as a sole proprietor, anyone who sues your business is suing you.

 Having a corporation lets you transfer shares.
 You can sell some of your ownership in a company, transfer it, or give it away.
 If you want to accept external investments or bring a partner on board, you need the ability to divest.

 Corporation status also gives you more credibility, which helps you attract investment capital.

 Lastly, corporations can deduct normal business expenses before they allocate income.

 It creates an additional tax burden: You need to periodically file with the state and pay yearly fees.
 The process can be time-consuming, and hiring a lawyer can cost a few hundred to a thousand dollars.

 You don’t need to incorporate — there are a variety of business structures to choose from.
 But if you have a co-founder, need external funding, and would like legal protection, it’s a good idea.

 Once you’ve decided to incorporate, you must choose between becoming a limited liability company (LLC) or an S corporation.
 The SBA has a handy guide on choosing the right entity structure.